tracker1/mssql-ng/README.md

 This module provides an interface to use JavaScript (ES6/ES2015) Template strings in order to construct SQL requests.

-This library works with [mssql](https://www.npmjs.com/package/mssql)  module under the covers.
-All connection options will be passed-through.
+This library inherits [mssql](https://www.npmjs.com/package/mssql)  module under the covers.

+## Requirements

+* Promises - Requires a native or [i-promise](https://www.npmjs.com/package/i-promise) compatible Promise implementation
+* mssql - mssql `^2.1.2` required, which is the latest as of this module's release

 ## Usage